ansible/pylibssh/docs/installation_guide.rst

 seamlessly install |project| not needing any external dependencies on your system.

-It should be enough for you to just have Python 2.7 or 3.5+ and a recent :std:doc:`pip <pip:index>` installed.
+It should be enough for you to just have Python 3.6+ and a recent :std:doc:`pip <pip:index>` installed.

 .. attention::